kircherlab/CADD-scripts/README.md

 As those files are about 100 and 200 GB in size, downloads can take long (depending on your internet connection).
 We recommend to setup the process in the background and using a tool (like `wget -c` mentioned above) that allows you to continue an interrupted download.

-To make sure you downloaded the files correctly, we recommend downloading md5 hash files from our website (e.g. `wget https://krishna.gs.washington.edu/download/CADD/v1.6/MD5SUMs`) and checking for completness (via `md5sum -c MD5SUMs`).
+To make sure you downloaded the files correctly, we recommend downloading md5 hash files from our website (e.g. `wget https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh38/annotationsGRCh38_v1.6.tar.gz.md5`) and checking for completeness (via `md5sum -c annotationsGRCh38_v1.6.tar.gz.md5`).

 The annotation files are finally put in the folder `data/annotations` and unpacked: